-- 23. Equipment to clean up spillages must be quickly accessible in all solvent handling and storage areas. - 24.
-The operator shall maintain records incorporating details of all maintenance, testing, repair work carried out on each dry cleaning machine and the scales used to weigh loads, along with details of training required under condition 6.
+- 21. Prior to disposal, containers contaminated with solvent shall be stored with the lids securely fastened to minimise emissions from residues during storage prior to disposal, and labelled so that all that handle them are aware if their contents. - 22.
+Solvent contaminated waste, for example still residues, shall be stored: - (a) In suitable sealed containers with the lid securely fastened at all times other than when in use. - (b) On a suitable impervious floor. - (c) Away from any drains which may become contaminated with residues as a result of spillage. - (d) Away from sources of heat and bright light. - (e) With access restricted to only appropriately trained staff. - 23.
+Equipment to clean up spillages must be quickly accessible in all solvent handling and storage areas. - 24.
+The operator shall maintain records incorporating details of all maintenance, testing, repair work carried out on each dry cleaning machine and the scales used to weigh the loads, along with details of training required under condition 6.
 The records shall be available within 7 days upon request by the regulator. - 25.
-Spares and consumables in particular, those subject to continual wear shall be held on site, or shall be available at short notice from guaranteed suppliers, so that plant breakdowns can be rectified rapidly. - 26.
+Spares and consumables in particular, those subject to continual wear shall be held on site, or be available at short notice from guaranteed suppliers, so that plant breakdowns can be rectified rapidly. - 26.
 The best available techniques shall be used to prevent or, where that is not practicable, reduce emissions from the installation in relation to any aspect of the operation of the installation which is not regulated by any other condition of this permit. - 27.
 If the operator proposes to make a change in operation of the installation, he must, at least 14 days before making the change, notify the regulator in writing.
 The notification must contain a description of the proposed change in operation.
 It is not necessary to make such a notification if an application to vary this permit has been made and the application contains a description of the proposed change.
 In this condition 'change in operation' means a change in the nature or functioning, or an extension, of the installation, which may have consequences for the environment

-Signed: Since Lever.

-Head of Environmental and Community Health Services
+Signed: Head of Environmental and Community Health Services Date: 11 APRIL 2011

-Date: 10 November 70001